hanneshapke/hanneshapke.github.io/_posts/2022-10-22-highly-interesting-twitter-thread-to-reread.markdown

 # Machine Learning

 Critical ML topics for the coming 3-4 years by [@soniajoseph_](https://twitter.com/soniajoseph_/).
-The replies to the thread question are rich and insight full.
+The replies to the thread are insightful.
 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">machine learning twitter-- <br><br>ML is moving fast.
 Which research ideas / PhD topics will remain critical 3-4 years from now?</p>&mdash; Sonia Joseph (@soniajoseph_) <a href="https://twitter.com/soniajoseph_/status/1583184692282478592?ref_src=twsrc%5Etfw">October 20, 2022</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 [@ericmander](https://twitter.com/ericmander/) on "Foundation models are the new public cloud and AI is the new SaaS"